arieivs/42/2_server/README.md

 ### WordPress
 Sing with me, "Once you run a container with WordPress installed", ```cat var/www/html/wordpress/wp-config-sample.php``` and personalise it.

+### SSL Certificate
+The purpose is to generate a self-signed certificate.
+If you run ```openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/ssl/private/localhost.key -out /etc/ssl/certs/localhost.crt``` inside the container, it will ask you information on your location, in order to generate the SSL key.
+Only the country two letter code is strictly necessary, you can enter '.' in the remaining fields, which will be left blank.
+To do this automatically, add ```-subj "/C=PT/ST=./L=./O=./OU=./CN=."``` (in my case, since I'm in Portugal) before ```-newkey```.
+Check in [this article](https://velog.io/@ljiwoo59/ftserver#wordpress) the meaning of the first command above.

+### Change web files owner
+I am still trying to figure this one out...

 <br />